KPInc425/odin-tasks/README.md

 #Todo

--Fix window.addEventListener in showTasksEditButtons_EL.js to prevent firing when clicking on newTaskCard.
-(This is preventing the use of some inputs when making a new task)
+-add new Project logic from displayNewTaskCard to addEditButtonsSelected_EL (add holder div under project dropdown like with the newTask logic)
--add new Project logic from displayNewTaskCard to addEditButtonsSelected_EL -styles cards to change text color based on priority -Change priority radio inputs to 3 buttons with labels for priority -Add Labels (or colors) to radio buttons for priority
+-styles cards to change text color based on priority -Change priority radio inputs to 3 buttons with labels for priority -Add Labels (or colors) to radio buttons for priority